 If you are not looking to stay at a hotel, this apartment might tick all your boxes.
 It has a balcony with a sea view, a big fridge, a microwave, and an induction stove.

 The place is perfect for a couple that wants to spend a longer period in Busan.

 Similar to Gangnam in Seoul, you’ll find here everything from shopping centers to fish markets or fun clubs.
-Coffee lovers will have a whole cafe street to explore, while shopping addicts will find departments stores to get lost in.
+Coffee lovers will have a whole cafe street to explore while shopping addicts will find department stores to get lost in.